Cherednik and Hecke algebras of varieties with a finite group action: The Cherednik algebra of a -variety

 \subsection{The Cherednik algebra of a variety with a finite group action}

-We will now generalize the definition of $H_{t,c}(\h,G)$ to the global case.
+We will now generalize the definition of $H_{t,c}(\h,G)$ to the case of a nonlinear action of $G$.
 Let $X$ be an affine algebraic variety over $\Bbb C$, and $G$ be a finite group of automorphisms of $X$.
+Let $X^g\subset X$ be the set of fixed points of $g\in G$.
+A component $Y$ of $X^g$ of codimension $1$ in $X$ will be called {\it a reflection hypersurface}.
+For instance, if $X=\h$ is a vector space and $G$ acts linearly, then $X^g\subset X$ is a subspace, and if ${\rm codim}X^g=1$ then $g$ is a complex reflection and $X^g$ is the corresponding reflection hyperplane, which justifies the terminology.

-Let $E$ be a $G$-invariant subspace of the space of closed 2-forms on $X$, which projects isomorphically to $H^2(X)$.
-Consider the algebra $G\ltimes {\mathcal O}_{T^*X}$, where $T^*X$ is the cotangent bundle of $X$.
+Let $E$ be a $G$-invariant subspace of the space of closed 2-forms on $X$, which projects isomorphically to $H^2(X)$ (it is clear that $E$ exists).
+Consider the algebra $G\ltimes {\mathcal O}(T^*X)$, where $T^*X$ is the cotangent bundle of $X$.
 We are going to define a deformation $H_{t,c,\omega}(X,G)$ of this algebra parametrized by

 1) complex numbers $t$,